preservim/vim-pencil/README.markdown

 Install using Pathogen, Vundle, Neobundle, or your favorite Vim package manager.

-(For those who are new to Vim: you should first work through one of the Vim tutorials listed at the bottom of this document.
+(For those new to Vim: you should first work through one of the many Vim tutorials available.
 Then, once you are comfortable with the basics of Vim, consider installing this plugin.)

 ## Configuration

 ### Hard line breaks or soft line wrapping?

 Coders will have the most experience with the former, and writers the latter.
-But whatever your background, chances are that you will be living in a mixed environment where you must contend with both.
-This plugin doesn't force you to choose a side—each buffer is configured independently.
+But whatever your background, chances are that you are living in a mixed environment where you must contend with both.
+This plugin doesn't force you to choose a side—each buffer can be configured independently.

 In most cases you can set a default to suit your preference and let auto-detection figure out what to do.
 Add to your `.vimrc`: